WebAssembly/component-model/design/mvp/Async.md

-To realize the above goals of always having a well-defined cross-component async callstack, the Component Model's Canonical ABI enforces [Structured Concurrency] by dynamically requiring that a task waits for all its subtasks to finish before the task itself is allowed to finish.
+To realize the above goals of always having a well-defined cross-component async callstack, the Component Model's Canonical ABI enforces [Structured Concurrency] by dynamically requiring that a task waits for all its subtasks to return before the task itself is allowed to finish.
 This means that a subtask cannot be orphaned and there will always be an async callstack rooted at an invocation of an export by the host.
 Moreover, at any one point in time, the set of tasks active in a linked component graph form a forest of async call trees which e.g., can be visualized using a traditional flamegraph.

-The Canonical ABI's Python code enforces Structured Concurrency by incrementing a per-[`Task`] counter when a `Subtask` is created, decrementing when a `Subtask` is destroyed, and trapping if the counter is not zero when the `Task` attempts to exit.
+The Canonical ABI's Python code enforces Structured Concurrency by incrementing a per-task "`num_subtasks`" counter when a subtask is created, decrementing when the subtask returns, and trapping if `num_subtasks > 0` when a task attempts to exit.

+There is a subtle nuance to these Structured Concurrency rules deriving from the fact that subtasks may continue execution after [returning](#returning) their value to their caller.
+The ability to execute after returning value is necessary for being able to do work off the caller's critical path.
+A concrete example is an HTTP service that does some logging or billing operations after finishing an HTTP response, where the HTTP response is the return value of the [`wasi:http/handler.handle`] function.
+Since the `num_subtasks` counter is decremented when a subtask *returns* (as opposed to *exits*), this means that subtasks may continue execution even once their supertask has exited.
+To maintain Structured Concurrency (for purposes of checking [reentrance], scheduler prioritization and debugging/observability), we can consider the supertask to still be alive but in the process of "asynchronously tail-calling" its still-executing subtasks.
+(For scenarios where one component wants to non-cooperatively bound the execution of another component, a separate "[blast zone]" feature is necessary in any case.)

 ### Streams and Futures